Legendary Comic Artist Ernie Colón Dead at 88

 But Colón’s work also went beyond comics in later years.
 He and Jacobson drew an illustrated version of the 9/11 Commission Report, for example.
 They followed that with a number of other non-fiction graphic novels, including works on Che Guevara and Anne Frank.
 Ernie Colón also reunited with his Amethyst co-creator Dan Mishkin for a graphic novel about the Warren Commission, the committee that investigated the assassination of John F. Kennedy.
 His most recent work was The Torture Report another collaboration with Jacobsen illustrating the Senate’s report on the United States’ use of torture in the post-9/11 wars.

-Survived by his family, Colón kept creating into his 80s, saying “No idea what else I would be doing, since I would draw even when not paid for it.”
+Survived by his family, according to his Facebook page, Colón kept creating into his 80s, saying “No idea what else I would be doing, since I would draw even when not paid for it.”

 Salomé Gonstad is a freelance writer who grew up in the swampy wilds of south Alabama.
 She now splits her time between the Appalachian wilds (of Alabama) and the considerably more refined streets of New York City.
 When she's not yelling about pop culture on the internet, she's working on a supernatural thriller about her hometown.
 Also, we're pretty sure she's a werewolf.